Trotts Hill Primary School and Nursery

-Sport and the arts have high profile at Trotts Hill, and pupils are introduced to a variety of activities and opportunities for pupils to develop their creative talents.
+Sport and the Arts have high profile at Trotts Hill, and pupils are introduced to a variety of activities and opportunities for pupils to develop their creative talents.
 French is taught from Year 1 providing an excellent foundation for language learning.
+All of our pupils learn a musical instrument in Key Stage 2.
 We want our pupils to apply themselves to the best of their abilities in all that they do.

 We enrich their time in our school with memorable experiences.
 Trotts Hill provides the full core offer of extended school provision.
 To promote physical health and wellbeing, a range of clubs gives learners an opportunity to access a wide variety of clubs after school hours and during lunch times.

 We want to give our children not only the minimum statutory requirements of the National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 We want our children to learn from other cultures, respect diversity, co-operate with one another and appreciate and take pride in their community.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.